 Under certain circumstances related to litigations in Germany, the Company is either required to or may decide to enter a bond with the courts.
-During the years ended December 31, 2015 and December 31, 2014, the Company posted bonds in the amount of \$1,748,311 and \$1,946,196, respectively.
-These bonds were entered into in Germany after the first instance of litigation of some of the Company's patents in German courts and the difference in the balance of the litigation bonds at December 31, 2015 compared to December 31, 2014 is attributable solely to currency translation.
-With the resolution of the IP Liquidity cases, \$523,835 is being returned to the Company during the first quarter of 2016.
+As of December 31, 2016 and December 31, 2015, the Company had outstanding bonds in the amount of \$0 and \$1,748,311, respectively.
+These bonds were entered into in Germany after the first instance of litigation of some of the Company's patents in German courts and the difference in the balance of the litigation bonds at December 31, 2016 compared to December 31, 2015 is attributable to the repayment of all outstanding bonds.